BeltranBot/vue-laravel/README.md

 ## Set up

-### back-end
+### back-end (laravel 5.4)
 Once the repository is cloned, run 'composer install' on the back-end folder:

       cd vue-laravel
       cd back
       composer install

-create the '/back/.env' variable and set up the database connection variables, the database need to be created beforehand:
+Create the '/back/.env' variable and set up the database connection variables, the database need to be created beforehand:

       DB_DATABASE=database
       DB_USERNAME=username